alex/what-happens-when/README.rst

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
+  Note that this cache helps speed up subsequent visits to the same website by avoiding redundant DNS lookups.
 * If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
 * ``gethostbyname`` checks if the hostname can be resolved by reference in the